TC

 How is Title Case different from Sentence Case?

-Title Case capitalizes major words throughout; Sentence Case only capitalizes the first word of a sentence and proper nouns.
+Title Case capitalises major words throughout the entire heading, while Sentence Case only capitalises the first word of a sentence and proper nouns.
+Use Title Case for formal headings and titles.
+Use Sentence Case for body text, captions, and less formal subheadings.